Juicing: Overview

 There are many methods of juicing, from squeezing fruit by hand to wide-scale extraction with industrial equipment.
 Juicing is generally the preferred method of consuming large amounts of produce quickly and is often completed with a household appliance called a juicer, which may be as simple as a cone upon which fruit is mashed or as sophisticated as a variable-speed, motor-driven device.
 It may also refer to the act of extracting and then drinking juice or those who extract the juice.

 Juicing is different from buying juice in the supermarket because it focuses on fresh pressed fruits and vegetables.
 Residential juicing is often practiced for dietary reasons or as a form of alternative medicine.
 Becoming first popular in the early 1970s, interest in juicing has since increased.
-In 2011, the Australian documentary Fat, Sick and Nearly Dead increased the sales of juicers.
+The 2011 Australian documentary Fat, Sick and Nearly Dead increased global sales of juicers.

 In America, juicing was popularized by Gayelord Hauser, Jay Kordich and Norman W. Walker.